 Curcumin is a compound with an impressive resume of physical problems it can remedy or prevent.
 The countless curcumin benefits are genuinely impressive, with a large number of studies to back up just how effective these compounds can be.

-How should I take turmeric & curcumin supplements?
+Should I take turmeric & curcumin supplements?

-Because curcumin turmeric is a fat-soluble compound, it is generally recommended that you take your daily turmeric supplements with a fatty meal, for example something that contains healthy fats like olive oil, nuts, avocado, or tofu.
+Because curcumin is a fat-soluble compound, it is generally recommended that you take your daily turmeric supplements with a fatty meal, for example something that contains healthy fats like olive oil, nuts, avocado, or tofu.
 Curcumin is typically difficult to absorb into the bloodstream through food alone, which is why it is best taken as a supplement with your meal.

 Disclaimer.
 This information is not intended to treat, diagnose or replace the advice of a doctor.
 Please consult with your doctor before making lifestyle and dietary changes.